-11.1.4 When to bale
+11.1.3 When to bale

-Hay should be baled at 15-16% moisture.
-Suitable storage temperature depends on bale size and conformation (See Table 1).
+Vetch hay should be baled at about 15-16% moisture.
+Suitable storage temperature depends on bale size and conformation (Table 2).

 Moisture content cannot be judged from a single sample of drying hay.
 The following is a guide to the moisture content of the hay crop as it is drying: